NIRISS Bright Limits

 The NIRISS aperture masking interferometry (AMI) mode enables high spatial resolution imaging of bright objects and is optimized to identify close companions ~70–400 mas from their host stars.
 A non-redundant mask (NRM), consisting of 7 holes, produces an interferogram in the image plane, sampling 21 unique baselines.
 The AMI mode is used in conjunction with 3 medium-band filters (F380M, F430M, F480M) or one wideband filter (F277W) in the filter wheel.

 Table 2.
-Estimated bright limits for NIRISS AMI mode in Vega magnitudes (i.e., the average A0V star has colors of 0.0 between filters), for an A0V type spectrum, for the SUB80 subarray
+Estimated bright limits for NIRISS AMI mode for the SUB80 subarray

-Magnitude in NIRISS filters assume an average A0V star has the same magnitude in all filters, and uses the Bohlin Sirius model (2020) as a template for this average star at magnitude -1.401.
+The magnitude in NIRISS filters are equivalent to the previous "Vegamag" system where the CALSPEC Sirius model from Bohlin 2022 is used as a template for an A0V star with a magnitude of -1.395 in all filters (Rieke et al. 2022).
 Note that quoted bright limits will vary for different spectral types.

 †The magnitudes in NIRISS filters F277W and F380M roughly correspond to the WISE W1 magnitude.The magnitudes in NIRISS filters F430M and F480M roughly correspond to the WISE W2 magnitude.
 There is a ±0.05 magnitude uncertainty due to the conversion from NIRISS magnitude to WISE magnitudes, which is a function of the spectral shape of the source.
 The magnitudes of the WISE and NIRISS filters should match for an average A0V star and WISE magnitudes are predicted to be slightly smaller than the NIRISS magnitudes for later spectral types.